Top 10 most economical family cars 2021

 Choose one of our top ten most economical family cars and you'll save money while being able to carry passengers and their luggage.

-To help you pick the ideal fuel-efficient family car, we’ve made a list of the most frugal diesel, petrol and plug-in hybrid on sale right now.
-Regardless of the engine under their bonnet, all of the cars here are very economical, as even the least efficient ones can do 62mpg.
+To help you pick the ideal fuel-efficient family car, we’ve made a list of the most frugal diesel, petrol and plug-in hybrid cars on sale right now.
+Regardless of the engine under their bonnet, all of the cars here are very economical, as even the least efficient ones can do more than 60mpg.

 Most economical diesel family cars

-Their popularity may have taken a nosedive in recent years but diesel cars are still worth considering if you’re after an economical family car.
-It’s not just at the pumps where you’ll see the savings; as diesel engines tend to have lower CO2 emissions than petrol engines of similar power, they can also be a bit more affordable to tax.
+Their popularity may have decreased in recent years but diesel cars are still worth considering if you’re after an economical family car.

 The latest Skoda Octavia is available with many efficient engine options, and the one to go for if fuel consumption is your number one priority is the 2.0-litre diesel.
 More specifically, it’s the 113bhp version you should go for to get the best economy.
-Depending on the spec, Skoda says the Octavia hatch can return up to an impressive 68.9mpg.
+Depending on the spec, Skoda says the Octavia hatch can return more than 65mpg.

 There’s more to like about the Skoda Octavia than its fuel economy too.
 Features like the big touchscreen and digital dashboard display help make the interior feel a bit more high-tech than Octavia cabins of old, and there’s lots of room inside for passengers and their luggage.
-If you need even more space, the Skoda Octavia is also available as an estate – and, with the 113bhp diesel fitted, it’s capable of up to 67.3mpg.
+If you need even more space, the Skoda Octavia is also available as an estate.

 While not as frugal on paper, the Ford Focus runs the Skoda Octavia pretty close in the fuel economy stakes.
-With the most efficient 1.5-litre diesel engine under the bonnet, the Ford family hatch can return a very impressive 67.3mpg – and the estate version is pretty economical as well, with a claimed economy figure of up to 65.7mpg.
+With the most efficient 1.5-litre diesel engine under the bonnet, the Ford family hatch can also return more than 60mpg – with the estate version’s economy only dropping by around 2mpg compared to the hatchback.

-A suite of other frugal engines is available on the Ford Focus as well, including a mild-hybrid 1.0-litre petrol that’s good for 56.5mpg.
+A suite of other frugal engines is available on the Ford Focus as well, including a mild-hybrid 1.0-litre petrol that’s good for more than 50mpg.
 Regardless of what’s under the bonnet, the Ford Focus is a very well-rounded family car that’s fun to drive, comfortable, very practical and comes with a good amount of tech.

 Vauxhall Astra Sport Tourer

 Normally, estate cars tend to be a little less efficient than their hatchback or saloon counterparts.
-One of the rare exceptions to that rule, however, is the Vauxhall Astra Sports Tourer: according to the claimed figures, the car’s 105hp 1.5-litre diesel engine can return up to 65.7mpg, regardless of which Astra variant it’s fitted to.
+One of the rare exceptions to that rule, however, is the Vauxhall Astra Sports Tourer: according to the claimed figures, the car’s 105hp 1.5-litre diesel engine can return over 65mpg, regardless of which variant it’s fitted to.

 The Vauxhall Astra is now one of the older cars in this class but a recent midlife facelift has helped freshen it up against its newer rivals.
 It remains an appealing family car in other areas as well, including decent practicality and a very well judged balance between a comfy ride and fun handling.